What to Expect When You Apply to Work at BlueCross

 Once you’ve found the position you can picture yourself in, fill out the online application.

 Make sure your resume matches the minimum qualifications on the job listing.
+Crafting a standout resume is key to telling your professional story and getting noticed.

 Find the right fit

-“People should look for jobs that speak to them, where they can visualize themselves doing the work and being a part of the team,” Boone says.
-“Do the homework and make sure what you want and what is important to you is mirrored in the position you are applying for.”
+Our recruiters recommend looking for jobs that speak to you, where you can visualize yourself doing the work and being a part of the team.
+Do the homework and make sure that what you want and what is important to you are mirrored in the position you are applying for.

 Review your application